Oldbobb1/Oldbobb1/README.md

     </a>

 ### 🙋🏻‍♂️ About Me :
-- 👨🏻‍💻 Currently learning Swift,UIKit,SwiftUI.
+- 👨🏻‍💻 Currently learning Swift,UIKit,SwiftUI
-- 👨🏼‍🎓 And studying at university.
+- 👨🏼‍🎓 And Currently studying at university.

 ### 💻 Languages:
 <div>